How to Get Cast in a ‘Star Trek’ Production

 “We felt so committed to the fans.
 These are very iconic figures, and we didn’t want to not please them in some way,” she said.
 “When we were looking for Kirk, to find that right balance of someone who had that bravado but [wasn’t] arrogant was a tricky thing to find.”

-The team discovered what they were looking for in Pine.
+The team discovered what it was looking for in Pine.
 “We had him there with Zachary Quinto—aka Spock—and they auditioned together.
 And I was like, ‘Oh, of course, it’s this guy,’ ” Abrams told the New York Daily News in 2013.

 But when concepts don’t click with auditioners right away, Webster has a solution.
 “The way that I work with auditioning actors—because I’m also a director—is that I try to get a sense of where they’re blocking their energy, and…we’ll try to tweak that and make an adjustment.
 Oftentimes, people will separate their bodies and their heads,” she explained.
 “They stop breathing.
 They go right up into their brains and forget exactly what they’re saying.
 So what I try to do is ground them in some way so that they’re able to get back in the room.”